opentripplanner/OpenTripPlanner/docs/Getting-OTP.md

 ## Pre-built JARs

 OpenTripPlanner is distributed as a single stand-alone runnable JAR file.
-These JARs are deployed to the Sonatype OSSRH Maven repository, and release versions are synced to the Maven Central repository.
-Most people will want to go to [the OTP directory at Maven Central](https://repo1.maven.org/maven2/org/opentripplanner/otp/), navigate to the directory for the highest version number, and download the file whose name ends with `shaded.jar`.
+We create a tag and release page on GitHub for each release version, and also deploy them to the Maven Central repository.
+You can go to the [release pages on GitHub](https://github.com/opentripplanner/OpenTripPlanner/releases) or [the OTP directory at Maven Central](https://repo1.maven.org/maven2/org/opentripplanner/otp/), navigate to the highest version number, and download the file whose name ends with `shaded.jar`.

+Note that version numbers like `v2.1.0-rc1` or `v2.1.0-SNAPSHOT` refer to development builds _before_ the release version `v2.1.0`.
+The existence of a build `vX.Y.Z-SNAPSHOT` does not mean that `vX.Y.Z` has been released yet.

 We use the [Github Actions CI system](https://github.com/opentripplanner/OpenTripPlanner/actions) to build OTP every time a change is made.
-You can find the JARs resulting from those builds in the [Github Packages repositor](https://github.com/opentripplanner/OpenTripPlanner/packages/562174).
+You can find the JARs resulting from those builds in the [Github Packages repository](https://github.com/opentripplanner/OpenTripPlanner/packages/562174).
+It can be harder to find the specific version you're looking for here, so we recommend using the release pages or Maven Central as described above.

 ## Building from Source